-Daniel Jensen is a member of the American Massage Therapy Association (AMTA) and is the Instructor of Anatomy, Zoologik™ Anatomy Lab, Physiology, Kinesiology, and Pathology.
-Daniel has a BA degree in Excercise Science from Augustana College and has had significant education in the study of human anatomy and physiology, biology, chemistry, exercise physiology, kinesiology, and biomechanics and stress management.
-He has studied and attended workshops and seminars in science of fascia, cadaver studies, hip and shoulder segmental bodywork, and trigger point and postural assessment.
-He is also a graduate of the Zoologic™ Muscle Building in Clay course to enable him to teach students how to form anatomy in clay by attaching it to skeletal models.
+Daniel Jensen is a member of the American Massage Therapy Association (AMTA) and is the Instructor of Anatomy, Zoologik™ Clay Anatomy Lab, Physiology, Kinesiology, and Pathology.
+Daniel has a BA degree in Exercise Physiology from Augustana College and has had significant education in the study of human anatomy and physiology, biology, chemistry, exercise physiology, kinesiology, biomechanics and stress management.
+He has studied and attended workshops and seminars in science of fascia, cadaver studies, hip and shoulder segmental bodywork, trigger point and postural assessment.
+He is also a graduate of the Zoologic™ Muscle Building in Clay course.
 This provides the students with a hands-on understanding of the human musculoskeletal anatomy.
-As an endurance athlete and speaker, Daniel has uniquely blended his experiences with his education to offer a comprehensive understanding of anatomy and physiology, yet provide students with necessary study aids and lectures to assist in the learning process.
+As an endurance athlete and speaker, Daniel has uniquely blended his experiences with his education to offer a comprehensive understanding of anatomy and physiology yet provide students with necessary study aids and lectures to assist in the learning process.
 Daniel also is a contributing author to the book Chicken Soup for the Traveler’s Soul, is a featured athlete in 3 documentary movies, and has set several physically challenged athlete world records.

 Rebecca has been a massage therapist since March 2001 after graduating from South Dakota School of Massage Therapy herself.
 She is the President, Director, and Instructor at the South Dakota School of Massage Therapy.
 Rebecca is trained in many modalities.
 Her favorites include Swedish, prenatal, massage cupping, foot reflexology and lymphatic drainage.
 She graduated with a Bachelor’s Degree in Business Management and Marketing.